Kankoda/LicenseKit/README.md

 }
 ```

-The engine will use the service(s) you specified to get the license, and will by default validate the license for the current platform, bundle and date before returning it.
+The engine will use the service you specified to get the license, and will by default validate the license for the current platform, product bundle and date before returning it.
+You can perform more validations after retrieving the license.

-You can choose from many different service types, such as `.binary`, `.file`, `.api`, `.gumroad`, etc.
+You can choose from many different service types, such as `.binary`, `.file`, `.api`, `.gumroad`, `.cached`, and `.proxy` to create a service configuration that suits your needs.

 For more information, please see the [online documentation][Documentation] and the [getting started guide][Getting-Started].